tomasnr13/FEUP-ESOF/README.md

 Welcome to the documentation pages of the UNI WORKLUSTER!

-You can find here detailed about the product (or mini-app or module), from a high-level vision to low-level implementation decisions, a kind of Software Development Report, organized by discipline (as of RUP):
+You can find here detailed information about the product (or mini-app or module), from a high-level vision to low-level implementation decisions, a kind of Software Development Report, organized by discipline (as of RUP):

 * Business modeling
   * [Product Vision](/docs/ProductVision.md)